cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 name: rollout-overview-architecture
 class: middle, center

-# CloudBees Rollout Flag Update Process
+# CloudBees Feature Flags Flag Update Process
 ![:scale 75%](img/rollout_saas_arch.jpg)

 ???
-Starting from dashboard on bottom left, we process configuration on the rollout server to generate a JSON config file and we sign that JSON file with a public and private key and save the file to a cloud service, specifically amazon s3.
+Starting from dashboard on bottom left, we process configuration on the CloudBees Feature Flags server to generate a JSON config file and we sign that JSON file with a public and private key and save the file to a cloud service, specifically amazon s3.

 And then the Client side SDKs (mobile, web, backend service etc) download that JSON file so all the processing and all the decision points happen on the target device itself.

 The entire architecture is stateless, for 2 main reasons
 1. privacy and security: we do not want you to share your user info with us.
 All we know are experiment names, target group names, feature flags name, but we do not know user information.
 2. we want to ensure there is no impact to your services.
 Even if we have an outage and our servers are down, at maximum you will not be able to make a configuration change via the dashboard.
 Your service will not be impacted because at the end you are just reading a JSON file.
-We also try to mitigate service issues during network outages because our feature flags always have default values, we also use local caching on the device and other mechanisms to ensure there is no impact if Rollout has a problem.
+We also try to mitigate service issues during network outages because our feature flags always have default values, we also use local caching on the device and other mechanisms to ensure there is no impact if CloudBees Feature Flags has a problem.

 Lastly, we are using Server sent event protocol to notify the SDKs that they need to download a JSON file when there is a change in the dashboard.
 The idea is to ensure that every change to the dashboard is received as fast as possible on the end devices.